thandipearl/Customer-Behavior-Satisfaction-Analysis-An-SPSS-Based-Data-Analytics-Project/README.md

 Customers are fairly evenly distributed across gender and regions.

 **What this means:**
-The business serves a broad audience, but there’s still an opportunity to optimize strategies by region.
+The business serves a broad audience but there’s still an opportunity to optimize strategies by region.

 ---

 ### Correlation Insights
 Some interesting relationships stood out:

-- Customers who **visit more often** tend to be more satisfied
+Customers who **visit more often** tend to be more satisfied
-- Customers with higher **spending scores** are also more satisfied
+Customers with higher **spending scores** are also more satisfied
-- Income does NOT strongly determine satisfaction
+Income does NOT strongly determine satisfaction

 **What this means:**
 Customer satisfaction is driven more by **engagement and experience** than by how much money customers earn.